jrh-dev/R-depend-check/README.md

 This function may be useful in resolving errors when trying to install packages, note however, that the documentation of `install.packages()` specifically states "You are advised to run `update.packages` before `install.packages` to ensure that any already installed dependencies have their latest versions.".

 Recursive dependencies are not considered.

+Only dependencies which are R packages themselves are considered, system dependencies are out of scope.

 ## Using `depend_check()` to resolve errors during installation.